isaul32/ckeditor5-math/README.md

     // ...
     math: {
         engine: 'mathjax', // or katex or function (equation, element, display) => { ... }
-        outputType: 'script', // or span
+        outputType: 'script', // or span or math
         forceOutputType: false // forces output to use outputType }
     // ...